iNsoM22/RealTimeEnviromentalStaticsUsingC/README.md

 ### Usage

 - clone and run requirements.sh shell script to install the dependencies.
-- Add credientiels, email, API, etc required in the automation.sh shell script
+- Add credientiels, email, API, etc required in the automation.sh shell script.
+- make the shell scripts executable.
+  -- sudo chmod +x <filename>
 - run automation.sh shell script to compile and run the program.

 ### Contributing